Introduction

 method is private, meaning it can’t be accessed from outside the class.
 It’s used internally when the robot is activated.

-Access Control and Data Hiding in Python
+Access Control in Encapsulation

-- Protected: Indicated by a single underscore (
+- Indicated by a single underscore (_).

 Here’s a simple table to illustrate access control in Python: